fhollenbach/RCrashcourse/CourseNotes.md

 `ggplot(data = heights)` creates an empty graph, but it’s not very interesting so I’m not going to show it here.

 You complete your graph by adding one or more layers to `ggplot()`.
-The function `geom_point()` adds a layer of points to your plot, which creates a scatterplot. ggplot2 comes with many geom functions that each add a different type of layer to a plot.
-You’ll learn a whole bunch of them throughout this chapter.
+To add layers to the plot, you use the layer functions which always start with `geom_`.
+For example, the function `geom_point()` adds a layer of points to your plot, which creates a scatterplot. ggplot2 comes with many geom functions that each add a different type of layer to a plot.
+You’ll learn a whole bunch of them throughout the course.

-Each geom function in ggplot2 takes a `mapping` argument.
+Each geom layer in ggplot2 takes a `mapping` argument.
 This defines how variables in your dataset are mapped to visual properties.
 The `mapping` argument is always paired with `aes()`, and the x and y arguments of aes() specify which variables to map to the x and y axes. ggplot2 looks for the mapped variables in the `data` argument, in this case, `heights`.

 ### A graphing template